mbuckler/personal-website/content/post/bad-dnn-asic.md

 mind.
 When it comes to DNN hardware your system could be optimized for inference, training, or both.
-Rather than focusing your design on any particular use case, simply include all buzzwords on your website to attract the maximum amount of customers while doing the least amount of work. *Bonus:* Think of all the time you'll save when potential customers hang up on your marketing calls when they realize your hardware doesn't do what they need!
+Rather than focusing your design on any particular use case, simply include all buzzwords on your website to attract the maximum amount of potential users while doing the least amount of work.

 	<details>
 	    <summary>Why is this so bad?</summary>
-	    Users interested in training and users interested in inference often have fundamentally different needs from their hardware.
+	    Users interested in training and users interested in inference often have fundamentally different hardware needs.
 For example: hardware for training is generally evaluated on its throughput above all else, while hardware for inference is typically optimized for latency.
 While some hardware optimizations improve performance overall, many design decisions will end up